Bosnian-Herzegovinian Infantry: Uniform

 Bosnian infantry regiments had several uniform features which distinguished them from other units of the Austro-Hungarian army.
 The most distinctive of these garments was the Oriental fez, which was worn both on parade and in field uniform.
 The fez was made of reddish-brown felt and equipped with a tassel of black sheep's wool.
 This tassel was 18.5 cm long and mounted on a rosette fringes.
 The fez had to be worn so that the tassel was at the back.
 Officers and cadets usually wore standard Austrian military infantry rigid black caps or full-dress shakos.
 However, if officers were Muslim, they had the option of wearing the fez.

-Tunics and blouses were consistent with those of the standard "German" line infantry of the K.u.K.
+Except for colour, full dress tunics and normally worn blouses were consistent with those of the standard "German" line infantry of the K.u.K.
 Army.
 The buttons were of bronze metal, carrying the appropriate regimental number.
 Officers' uniforms consisted of light blue tunics, with red collar and yellow buttons, and light blue trousers.

 Ordinary soldiers had a light blue uniform with red facings.
 Included were widely cut oriental-style breeches, which narrowed below the knee (see coloured illustrations above).

 The Field Rifles Battalion (Feldjägerbataillon) had a different uniform.
 The officers and cadets wore the same uniform as the Tyrolean Jägerbataillon, while the ordinary soldiers wore grey uniforms with green facings and the red-brown fez.
 The žandamerijski corps wore the standard jäger hat with black feathers.

 In 1908 "pike-grey" (light blue-grey) uniforms were introduced for field service and ordinary duty wear.
 The pale blue tunics and breeches were retained for parade and off-duty wear until the outbreak of war in 1914.
 In 1910 a pike-grey fez was adopted, although the red-brown model was retained for full dress and walking out.

 During the early months of World War I the pike-grey uniform proved too conspicuous against the dark forest backgrounds common on the Eastern Front.
 Greenish tinged "field-grey" uniforms of a similar shade to that of the Imperial German Army were accordingly issued.
 For reasons of economy the distinctive knee-breeches of the Bosnian regiments were replaced with the universal model of the Austro-Hungarian infantry.
 In practice, supply shortages led to mixtures of field-grey, pike-grey and even peacetime blue clothing being worn for the remainder of the war.
 The fez remained in general use.

 Soldiers of the Albanian Legion initially wore a lambswool white qeleshe.
 However, this was later replaced with a field-grey fez donning a red-black-red cockade.

 Weaponry

 For most of its existence the Bosnian units were equipped with the Austrian Gewehr Mannlicher M 1890 rifle.
-The religious requirements of Muslim soldiers were meticulously observed and respected.
-Junior officers and NCOs came up the ranks during the first phase of training.
-Within the German-speaking Habsburg army these five units were considered as an elite, warranting a special separate numbering system (within the line infantry).

-Legacy